Adhanik/kb-with-kops/Day 5 - Ingress/f. Configuring Route 53 record names.md

 - for result similarly we will create another simple record with result as subdomain. we will click on create records at last, and wait for them to get in sync.

-So we hvae foll records -
+So we have foll records -
     vote.cloudadhanik.xyz
     www.cloudadhanik.xyz
     result.cloudadhanik.xyz